CALIFORNIA COMMUNITY COLLEGE INDEPENDENTS (CCCI)

 Article VI.
 Executive Committee

 Section 1.
 Composition.
-Members of the Executive Committee shall be the President, the Executive Secretary, the Treasurer, and the Part-Time Faculty Representative.
+Members of the Executive Committee shall be the President, the Vice Presidents (North and South), the Treasurer, and the Part-Time Faculty Representatives (North and South).

 Section 2.
 Duties and Responsibilities.
 The Executive Committee shall